usaid-cs/yesterday-i-learned/random.md

 1. *Yinz* is Pittsburghers' unique version of *Y'all*.
 1. French stop signs say "ARRET\nSTOP".
 Quebec signs just say "ARRET".
 1. By total length, Birmingham has more canals than Venice.
-1. 75% of the mass of the universe is hydrogen, and 25% helium.
-The rest are insignificant.
 1. In Jurassic World, two children save themselves by fixing a 20-year old Jeep.
 Trouble is, gas doesn't last that long, and nowhere does the scene show gasoline.
 1. T-Mobile was/is owned by Deutsche Telekom.
 1. AlphaBay founder Alexandre Cazes decided it would be cool to end his own life when the site got shut down.
 1. Demetria "Demi" Lovato has that real last name.
+[She suffers from drug addiction.](https://www.youtube.com/watch?v=zQwhSOsb-Cg)
 1. [Amputees are never handcuffed to a vehicle door](https://www.quora.com/How-are-amputees-handcuffed), because of liability issues should the vehicle be set on fire.
 Other wastes of time include trying to handcuff double amputees, or pregnant women that get arrested for some reason.
 1. The original version of the Pokérap had mewtwo, but not mew.
 1. Ellen DeGeneres voiced Dory the blue tang.
 Blue tangs can live for 20 years.